Volume 22/2, December 2020, pp 333 – 345

 CW: Were there issues that you feel you overlooked—and when did you discover this?

 Paul: As my mandate came to an end, I wish I had given more attention to palliative care.

 Dainius: The mandate is very broad, so it not realistic to cover many important themes.
-Besides my main priority, which was right to mental health, I managed to produce thematic reports on right to health in early childhood, in adolescence, and in Agenda 2030, corruption and right to health, deprivation of liberty and the right to health, health workforce and medical education, and the roles of sport and healthy life styles in the realization of the right to health.
+Besides my main priority, which was the right to mental health, I managed to produce thematic reports on the right to health in early childhood, in adolescence, and in Agenda 2030, corruption and the right to health, deprivation of liberty and the right to health, health workforce and medical education, and the roles of sport and healthy life styles in the realization of the right to health.
 During the final months of my mandate, the COVID-19 pandemic started.
-Although there was not enough time for me to explore this issue in depth, I managed to prepare my final report on right to health and COVID-19.
+Although there was not enough time for me to explore this issue in depth, I managed to prepare my final report on the right to health and COVID-19.
 This report will be presented by Tlaleng to the UN General Assembly in October this year.

 I have addressed some other important issues (drug use, healthy food, right to health of LGBTI persons, right to health and TB) in my open letters and other statements.
 But, I wanted to do more on two issues—universal health coverage and palliative care.
 I regret that I did not manage to have full reports on these extremely important issues.